 Overview of accreditation

 In deploying its resources, the Green Climate Fund will work through a wide range of institutions to finance projects and programmes.
-To access funding, these institutions will go through a process of “accreditation,” designed to assess whether they are capable of strong financial management and of safeguarding funded projects and programmes against any unforeseen environmental or social harm.
+To access funding, these institutions will go through a process of “accreditation,” designed to assess whether they are capable of strong financial management and of safeguarding funded projects and programmes.

 Organisations seen to have specialised capacities in driving climate action may apply to become GCF Accredited Entities.
 They can be private, public, non-governmental, sub-national, national, regional or international bodies.
 They should have clear, detailed and actionable climate change projects or programmes to present to GCF progressing mitigation and adaptation.
 They must also meet GCF standards based on financial standards, environmental and social safeguards, and gender.